ryl-tushar04/Stock-Movement-Analysis-Based-on-Social-Media-Sentiment/README.md

           3. Trains the machine learning model and evaluates its performance.

           4. Displays graphs of sentiment trends and model predictions.

+##**Jupyter Notebooks**

+In addition to the Python scripts, I have uploaded Jupyter notebooks that contain the same code.
+The notebooks provide an interactive environment for running the code step-by-step, and they also contain additional explanations and visualizations for better understanding.
+You can find the notebooks in the repository under the Notebooks/ folder.

 ----------